-In this article, I am going to cover all about Calculus bridge, it’s symptoms, causes, and treatment.
+In this article, I am going to cover all about Calculus bridge or tartar, the symptoms, causes, and treatment.
 If you want to know any of the mentioned things then you are in the right place.

-Having a beautiful and healthy set of teeth is very important for overall well being but there are some oral issues that can make you look unappealing like missing or crooked teeth, plaque, gum disease etc. That’s why it is important that you visit a dentist regularly.
+Having a beautiful and healthy set of teeth is very important for overall well being but there are some oral issues that can make you look unappealing like missing or crooked teeth, plaque, gum disease etc. That’s why it is important to visit a dentist regularly.

 it’s time to dig deep.

-As we know, there are both good and bad bacteria found in saliva, but there are such materials or components in saliva that helps in the formation of Plaque initially.
+There are both good and bad bacteria found in saliva, but there are such components in the saliva that help in the formation of Plaque initially.

 Where is Calculus formed?

-It is usually formed in the center line on sulcus in between the subgingival and teeth or it is found along the gum line which is composed of organic and inorganic components.
+It is usually formed in the center line on sulcus in between the subgingival and teeth or could be found along the gum line which is composed of organic and inorganic components.

 In the picture, you can clearly see, how a calculus bridge looks like.

 It is very important to remove Calculus build up because it is loaded with bacteria.
 Once it is built, it is difficult to remove at home and one must visit a dentist for the proper cleaning and removal.